myaut/dtrace-stap-book/book/app/proc.md

 	}' -c cat
 ```

 Userspace probes are created with `process().function()` syntax in SystemTap, where process contains path of shared library or executable binary which should be traced.
-This syntax is similiar to `kernel` syntax (as described in [Probes][lang/probes#stap-syntax]): it supports specifying line numbers, source file names, `.statement()` and `.return` probes:
+This syntax is similar to `kernel` syntax (as described in [Probes][lang/probes#stap-syntax]): it supports specifying line numbers, source file names, `.statement()` and `.return` probes:
 ```
 # stap -e '
 	probe process("/lib64/libc.so.6").function("*readdir*") {